Nursing, B.S.

 Nursing, Bachelor of Science (B.S.)
 (RN-BSN) 121 credits

-The Bachelor of Science Degree in Nursing (BSN) program is offered online and is designed for the associate of science degree nursing (ASDN) graduate who has a current Registered Nursing (RN) license.
-Consistent with the mission of Florida Gateway College (FGC), the mission of the RN-BSN program is to prepare registered nurses with an affordable, high-quality, generalist baccalaureate nursing education to meet the present and future healthcare needs of their community and engage in life-long learning to advance the nursing profession.
-The program allows ASDN graduates to develop the skills necessary to prepare for leadership and administrative roles in coordinating and directing nursing practice and management of care teams.
+The Bachelor of Science in Nursing (BSN) program is offered online and is designed for graduates of an associate degree nursing program who hold a current Registered Nurse (RN) license.
+Consistent with the mission of Florida Gateway College (FGC), the mission of the RN-BSN program is to provide registered nurses with an affordable, high-quality baccalaureate education that prepares them for expanded professional roles and to meet the present and future healthcare needs of their communities while promoting lifelong learning and advancement of the nursing profession.
+The program builds upon prior nursing education and clinical experience to strengthen leadership skills, evidence-based practice, quality improvement, healthcare systems understanding, and professional communication.
+Graduates are prepared to assume roles in leadership, care coordination, community health, and management of care teams across diverse healthcare settings.

 Nursing, B.S.